asippel89/p2acnet/README.rst

 	if __name__ == '__main__':

-to suit your needs.
+to suit your needs and then running python p2acnet.py from the command line.
 Alternatively, it can be imported and used in a separate script by instantiating the relevant classes (see examples below).

 **Required Input**